 Imprisonment isn’t fun for almost anyone.
 That goes doubly so for those behind bars without being convicted of any crime.
 In fact, “innocent until proven guilty” is one of the cornerstones of the United States legal system.
 Luckily, many defendants won’t have to spend their time waiting for a trial behind bars, thanks to the bail system.
 However, that begs the question: should you hire a bail bonds company or pay your bail?
 To help you make this complicated decision, let’s weigh the pros and cons of each option.
 After that, you should have all the information needed to make the right decision for you.

 Is Your Bail Ammount Affordable?

-When your pretrial judge sets a defendant’s bail amount, the goal is to prevent the said defendant from skipping bail.
+When your pretrial judge sets a defendant’s bail amount, the goal is to prevent the defendant from skipping bail.
 Judges often set bail high to accomplish that goal.
-Courts return the entire bail amount once the defendant has met all of their required court appearances and trial dates.
-So, usually, setting bail high works exceptionally well to deter people from skipping bail.
+Courts return the entire bail amount once the defendant has met their required court appearances and trial dates.
+So, setting bail high usually works exceptionally well to deter people from skipping bail.

 If You Pay Your Bail, You are Responsible for Everything Else as Well

 If you decide to pay your bail, remember that every other responsibility with doing so falls on your shoulders and your shoulders alone.
 While that may not seem like the biggest deal globally, remember that the bail and legal processes are exceedingly complicated and challenging to navigate.
 However, if you feel you’re up to the task, then have at it!
 Just remember that if your decision is final.